jonniek/mpv-playlistmanager/README.md

 ## Keybinds
 #### Static keybindings
+- __showplaylist__(SHIFT+ENTER)
+  - Displays the current playlist and loads the dynamic keybinds for navigating

+#### Functions without default keybindings
-- __sortplaylist__(CTRL+p)
+- __sortplaylist__
   - Sorts the current playlist with stripped values from filename(not media title, no paths, usercreated strips applied).
 To start playlist from start you can use a script message `KEY script-message sortplaylist startover`.
 Settings involving sort include alphanumeric sort(nonpadded numbers in order, case insensitivity), sort on mpv start and sort on file added to playlist.
 Sort algorithm credit [zsugabubus](https://github.com/zsugabubus/dotfiles/blob/master/.config/mpv/scripts/playlist-filtersort.lua)
-- __shuffleplaylist__(CTRL+P)
+- __shuffleplaylist__
   - Shuffles the current playlist.
 Stops currently playing file and starts playlist from start of new playlist unlike native shuffle that doesn't shuffle current file.
-- __reverseplaylist__(CTRL+R)
+- __reverseplaylist__
   - Reverses the current playlist.
 Does not stop playing the current file.
-- __loadfiles__(P)
+- __loadfiles__
   - Attempts to load all files from the currently playing files directory to the playlist keeping the order.
 Option to run at startup if 0 or 1 files are opened, with 0 opens files from working directory.
 On startup with no file requires `--idle=yes or --idle=once`.
-- __saveplaylist__(p)
+- __saveplaylist__
   - Saves the current playlist to m3u file.
 Saves to `mpv/playlists/` by default.
 If you want to name playlists manually rather than the automatic naming you can use [playlistmanager-save-interactive.lua](https://github.com/jonniek/mpv-playlistmanager/blob/master/playlistmanager-save-interactive.lua) module.
 It will prompt for a name when you save the playlist.

-- __showplaylist__(SHIFT+ENTER)
-  - Displays the current playlist and loads the dynamic keybinds for navigating
+The above functions do not have default keybindings.
+You can edit the settings in lua or conf to add some, or use script messages.
 If you want to use the above controls from a "gui" rather than keybinds, then you can check out [mpv-menu](https://github.com/jonniek/mpv-menu) and use the `menu.json` found in this repository.

-#### Dynamic keybindings
+#### Dynamic keybindings for navigating the playlist
 - __moveup__(UP)
   - Moves the cursor up in playlist, if at first entry loops to end of playlist.
 - __movedown__(DOWN)